musarda/Ultrasonic-Security-System/README.md

 It is a simple tutorial on how to create little a security device using an Arduino.

-> [!WARNİNG]
+> [!WARNING]
-> This is for Educational and Informational Purposes Only
+> This is for Educational and Informational Purposes Only.

 ## Components